per1234/arduino-ci-script/README.md

 - Parameter(optional): **IDE_VERSIONS** - An array containing the versions of the Arduino IDE you want installed. e.g. `'declare -a ide_versions=("1.6.5-r5" "1.6.9" "1.8.2")'`

 ##### `install_package packageID [packageURL]`
 Install a hardware package.
 Only the **Arduino AVR Boards** package is included with the Arduino IDE installation.
+Packages are installed to `$HOME/.arduino15/packages.
 - Parameter: **packageID** - `package name:platform architecture[:version]`.
 If `version` is omitted the most recent version will be installed. e.g. `arduino:samd` will install the most recent version of **Arduino SAM Boards**.
 - Parameter(optional): **packageURL** - The URL of the Boards Manager JSON file for 3rd party hardware packages.
 This can be omitted for hardware packages that are included in the official Arduino JSON file (e.g. Arduino SAM Boards, Arduino SAMD Boards, Intel Curie Boards).